School Bus With 42 Onboard Flips on NJ Turnpike: Police

 A school bus with approximately 42 children and adults onboard flipped onto its side on the NJ Turnpike in East Brunswick, but there were no fatalities or serious injuries, police said.

-The bus's occupants were taken to local hospitals for treatment, New Jersey state police said.
+The bus' occupants were taken to local hospitals for treatment, New Jersey State Police said.
 The school bus was carrying kids coming from a picnic at the Black Bear Country Club in Millstone, sponsored by Newark's Mayor Ras Baraka.

+Everyone who hadn't been released from the hospital as of Saturday evening was described as being in stable condition, sources told News 4 New York's Brian Thompson.

 The school bus overturned at milepost 79.9 along the Turnpike in a northbound lane, state police said.

-Emergency personnel on scene were doing triage on the children who were onboard after the accident, sources told News 4 New York's Brian Thompson.
+Emergency personnel on scene were doing triage on the children who were onboard after the accident, sources told Thompson.
 Many of the children at the scene didn't appear to be seriously injured.

 Sources said the bus was one of two school buses traveling down the Turnpike.
 It wasn't immediately clear where the vehicles were going.